leojavier/webpack-es6-react-bolierplate/README.md

 ## Dev Environment
 The following command will clean the directory, build the project and run webpack-dev-server with hot reload.
 There is not routing within this environment.
 This environment's focus is to provide you with the necesary tools to prototype UIs.
-So you need to manually load the view you wish to load and its dependencies inside the `Layout.jsx` file.

 ```
 npm start
 ```